A community that values education in its broadest sense

 The care and development of each pupil lies at the centre of everything that happens at the College.

-Our tried and tested systems are employed to encourage, guide and nurture every pupil to achieve their very best.
-The College sets aspirational targets for academic and other achievements, but we make sure that pupils have the right balance of stretch and support.
-We believe that pupils who feel safe, valued and secure will thrive.
+Our pastoral care is employed to encourage, guide and nurture every pupil to achieve their very best.
+The College sets aspirational targets for overall achievements, but we make sure that pupils have the right balance of stretch and support.
+We believe that pupils who feel safe, valued and happy will thrive.

 We work with pupils to develop in them the strengths that will serve them their whole lives.
 Key values are instilled in every individual.